ma-thibaud/rails-templates/README.md

 # Rails Templates
 Jump start your Rails development with my personal templates

-## Basic
+## API
-Get a basic Rails 6 API ready to be deployed.
+Get a Rails for API-only app with RSpec & Factory Bot.

 ```bash
 rails new \